LouisBrunner/valgrind-macos/exp-drd/docs/README.txt

 Acknowledgements
 ----------------

-The exp-drd tool is built on top of the Valgrind core and VEX, which proved to be an excellent infrastructure for building such a tool.
+The DRD tool is built on top of the Valgrind core and VEX, which proved to be an excellent infrastructure for building such a tool.

 During 2006, the early versions of drd were improved via helpful feedback of Julian Seward and Nicholas Nethercote.
 Any bugs are my responsibility of course.

-Some of the regression tests used to test exp-drd were developed by Julian Seward as regression tests for the Helgrind tool.
+Some of the regression tests used to test DRD were developed by Julian Seward as regression tests for the Helgrind tool.

 I would also like to thank Michiel Ronsse for introducing me a long